-- a) Each competitor is entitled to five official flights in World and Continental Championships.
-For other international events the number of official flights is five unless a different number has been announced in advance and approved by CIAM. - b) Each competitor is entitled to one official flight in each round of the event.
+- a) Each competitor is entitled to five or seven official flights.
+The number to be flown must be announced in advance in the bulletin. - b) Each competitor is entitled to one official flight in each round of the event.
 The duration of rounds must be announced in advance and may not be less than 30 minutes or greater than 90 minutes.
 The competitor must tow and release his model during the round for the official flight, including attempts and repeated attempts